parklaus1078/PFM-BE/README.md

 2. CI/CD if feasible

 ## MVP
-A backend server with APIs related to taking in a youtube channel's name, and return 5 thumbnails of the videos with highest views per day in the past 1 months.
+A backend server with APIs related to sorting businesses conduct pet funeral

 ## Derivatives
-- Same output but in the past 3, 6, 12 months, and all time.
+- Reviews and ratings for funeral businesses.
-- Providing a sample thumbnail based on the output.
+- Not only funeral businesses, but also the other kinds of businesses like pet hotels, pet restaurants, and etc.